syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/frozen.md

 documentation: ug
 ---

-# Frozen rows and columns
+# Frozen rows and columns in ASP.NET Core Grid Component

 Frozen rows and columns provides an option to make rows and columns always visible in the top and left side of the grid while scrolling.